The pathway towards financial planning best practice

 Why soft skills are important for financial planners

 A successful career in financial planning involves more than giving dependable financial advice.
-Financial advisers are the point of contact between consumers and complex products, which requires diverse financial planner knowledge and skill requirements.
+Financial advisors are the point of contact between consumers and complex products, which requires diverse financial planner knowledge and skill requirements.

 Numbers matter and must be explained well.
-Advisers need to be ready to communicate without resorting to jargon, and without losing the clients’ interest or trust.
+Advisors need to be ready to communicate without resorting to jargon, and without losing the clients’ interest or trust.
 They must also be able to communicate well in a professional setting and operate effectively within a team.

-Research from Deloitte Australia found that as we head towards a market tailored to the consumer, advisers will need to work with their clients and encourage them to be ideators, innovators and market advocates.
+Research from Deloitte Australia found that as we head towards a market tailored to the consumer, advisors will need to work with their clients and encourage them to be ideators, innovators and market advocates.

 These industry trends are recognised in the new FASEA standards for financial planners.
 These standards require financial planners to comply with a code of ethics for client care and quality process, including values such as trust, competency, honesty, fairness and diligence.